adamserafini/zaml/README.md

 ### Benchmark

-To run a benchmark of the current ZAML prototype (also runs in CI and asserts that the YAML structure is correctly parsed):
+To run a benchmark of the current `zaml` prototype (also runs in CI and asserts that the YAML structure is correctly parsed):
 ```bash
 cd benchmark